 So to make it short, we still went back to Cagsawa even if it’s 7 in the evening already.
-Actually, the only reason why we pushed to go there was to be familiarized and to made a promise to that place that we will be back soon.
-And by that time, we have to be early.
-Promise.
+Actually, the only reason why we pushed to go there was to be familiarized, and to make a promise to that place that we will be back soon.
+And by that time, earlier hopefully.

-Of course we can’t leave Legaspi City without having a feast with Bicolano Cuisine!
+Of course, we couldn’t leave Legaspi City without having a feast with Bicolano Cuisine!
 Spicy overload and the very famous, sili ice-cream.

-After a 15 minute jeepney ride, we asked the guard on duty at the bus terminal for the last ride, and he told us that there were no buses already.
-But right across the street, a bus (probably from other terminal) was calling us!
+After a 15-minute jeepney ride, we asked the guard on duty at the bus terminal for the last ride, and he told us that there were no buses already.
+But right across the street, a bus (probably from another terminal) was calling us!

 12 hours, yup.
-And it was my first time to take that long hour bus ride without going down the bus during stopovers (there’s a urinal inside) so after that, back at Cubao, we were so hungry!
+And it was my first time to take that long hour bus ride without going down the bus during stopovers (there’s a urinal inside) to pee!
+So after sleeping that long, back at Cubao, we were damn hungry.